 - Put your hand on your chest and close your eyes

-- Begin by invoking the Holy Spirit.
-“Holy Spirit Come”
+- Begin by invoking the Holy Spirit and say “Holy Spirit Come”

 - Intentionally listen to the sound of your breath